Clerical celibacy: Background

-In such a way, Peter and Mark had a common spiritual brotherhood as son of Christ.
-Peter might also have had a special spiritual paternity with the Evangelist as his Christian converter and baptizer.
-However, the presence of Mark in Babylon is unreferenced in the Bible and, in the same manner, the Gospel of Mark does not mention the lion's symbolism nor the Ezekiel's prophecy.

-Matthew 8:14

-Matthew 8:14 mentions Peter having a mother-in-law, which implies that he was married or widowed.

 Clerical continence in Christianity

 First century

 Some of the earliest Christian leaders were married men.
-The mention in Mark 1:30, Luke 4:38, and Matthew 8:14–15 of Saint Peter's mother-in-law indicates that he had at some time been married (Matthew 8:14–15: "when Jesus was come into Peter's house, he saw his wife's mother laid, and sick of a fever.")
-According to Clement of Alexandria, "Peter and Philip begat children", and Peter's wife suffered martyrdom (Stromata, III, vi, ed.
-Dindorf, II, 276).
+The mention in Mark 1:30, Luke 4:38, and Matthew 8:14–15 of Peter's mother-in-law indicates that he had at some time been married (Matthew 8:14–15: "when Jesus was come into Peter's house, he saw his wife's mother laid, and sick of a fever.")
+According to Clement of Alexandria, "Peter and Philip begat children", and Peter's wife suffered martyrdom.

-On the other hand, in Luke 18:28–30, Jesus responds to Peter's statement that he and the other disciples had left all and followed him by saying there is "no one who has left house or wife or brothers or parents or children for the sake of the kingdom of God who will not receive back an overabundant return in this present age and eternal life in the age to come".
+On the other hand, in Luke 18:28–30, Jesus responds to Peter's statement that he and the other disciples had left all and followed him by saying "there is no one who has left house or wife or brothers or parents or children for the sake of the kingdom of God who will not receive back an overabundant return in this present age and eternal life in the age to come".

 In 1 Corinthians 7:8, Paul the Apostle indicates that he was unmarried: either single or a widower.
 In 1 Corinthians 9:5, he contrasts his situation with that of the other apostles, including Peter, who were accompanied by believing wives.
 Paul, says Laurent Cleenewerck, a priest of the Orthodox Church in America and professor of theology at Euclid University, clearly favored celibacy, which he understood as "a gift".
 Cleenewerck supports this statement by quoting 1 Corinthians 7:5–8:

-In the same chapter Paul, who wrote that a pastor is to be "the husband of one wife", forbids prolonged abstinence of marital relations and states that celibacy is a gift.
+In the same chapter Paul, who wrote that a pastor is to be "the husband of one wife", forbids abstinence of marital relations except "for a set time" and states that celibacy is a gift.